 All children under the age of 12 must have a parent on site at all times.
-Children in this age bracket may not be dropped off and left unattended by their parents.
+Children under the age of 12 must have a parent ON SITE who is responsible for them at all times.
 If a parent needs to leave campus for any reason, she must secure the permission of another parent to watch her children while she is gone, and she must leave that other parent's name on a clipboard with the front door monitor.
 This practice is for occasional use only.

 The cost of any repair for damage to the facility or equipment is the responsibility of the parent or individual.

 The Church Undercroft is a great place for eating, studying, and socializing.
 Please be mindful to keep to an indoor noise level.
 Running and playing ball should be reserved for the playground.

 Food is to be kept in the Church Undercroft, HS Hangout (Room 6), or other designated lunch classrooms, unless an instructor has made an exception for a lesson.

 Divine Mercy Homeschool Co-op is not a nut-free environment, and we cannot accept responsibility for monitoring allergens.
 However, we do want to be aware of allergies among our students.
 Please be sure to include allergy information on the Family Information form.

 Parents are responsible for and accept all liability for the safety of their children inside and outside.
 The green space area is available as play space with a parent or when a monitor is present.
 Please keep students away from the road and use caution in the parking lot.
 Keep students and equipment off of the church building and ramp.

 A nursery is available for the use of children kindergarten age and younger, but the nursery is not staffed by the co-op for childcare.
 A parent or parent-appointed adult must remain with the child.
 Our Volunteers are not permitted to watch children other than those of the Instructors.
 Please do not ask our Volunteers to watch your children.